 Adding clip-on aero bars to your MTB handlebar is another option that you will see some racers do, but we don’t recommend it.
 The aero bars on a triathlon bike are designed for perfect body positioning in relation to a tri bike frame.
 A mountain bike has fundamentally different frame angles, and you aren’t going to change that.
 Some riders swear that bull-horns, or aero bars, make reductions in drag due to aerodynamics.
 We say that if you are going to so this far with your bike, just consider an entry-level road or tri bike.

 Adjusting the suspension on your mountain bike is a free adaptation that will help as well.
 Tighten your springs as much as possible or lock them in stiff if your bike is able.
 The flexibility of the springs helps in rough areas but hinders speed and control in a street riding scenario.
 You don’t need any suspension at all while racing in a triathlon.
-The cycling arm of a triathlon should be a smooth ride, so bypass the suspension and glide.
+The cycling leg of a triathlon should be a smooth ride, so bypass the suspension and glide.
+The stiffer the bike, actually, the better when it comes to speed and getting all of your leg energy to translate to wattage and output to the pedals.

 One important thing to note is that the gearing of a mountain bike is fundamentally different than that of a road or tri bike.
 Mountain bike gears are not meant to cruise at high road speeds – they are meant to be responsive in technically challenging conditions.
 Even a perfectly-outfitted mountain bike will be a couple miles-per-hour slower than the same ride on a road or tri bike.

 Entering a triathlon for the first time can be an exciting experience.
-The most important thing to remember is not everyone is there for the competition.
-Most entrants are only concerned with having fun and racing against their own best times.
+The most important thing to remember is not everyone is there trying to win.
+Most entrants are only concerned with having fun and racing against their own best times, or perhaps completing their first race ever so they can cross it off their bucket list.
 Enjoy yourself and do not be concerned early on about having all the right gear.
 You always have the option of buying the professional equipment later to help your times, but at first, just relax and revel in the new adventure.